 NLEs are outstanding headteachers or principals whose schools are designated as National Support Schools.
 They use their skills and experience to support schools in challenging circumstances.
 In addition to leading their own schools, NLEs work to increase the leadership capacity of other schools to help raise standards.
 NLEs are assigned to a National College regional support associate.
 Their deployment is brokered in a variety of ways including via National College or the local authority.
 The cost of providing NLE support is met either by the supported school or through intervention funding; depending upon the circumstances of the school.

-To join CHMA and support local schools please click here for information: New Head Teacher Mentoring Programme and School Improvement Partner Programme To download a NLE application form please click here.
+To join CHM and support local schools please click here for information: New Head Teacher Mentoring Programme and School Improvement Partner Programme To download a NLE application form please click here.

-Rachel Lane (NLE) HT Coney Hill & Finlay Community Primary Schools
+Rachel Lane (NLE) Executive Headteacher Coney Hill & Finlay Community Primary Schools

 Claire Murphy Lead for CHM Teaching School Alliance